python/cpython/Doc/library/signal.rst

    canceled (only one alarm can be scheduled at any time).
 The returned value is then the number of seconds before any previously set alarm was to have been delivered.
 If *time* is zero, no alarm is scheduled, and any scheduled alarm is canceled.
 If the return value is zero, no alarm is currently scheduled.
-(See the Unix man page :manpage:`alarm(2)`.)

-   .. availability:: Unix.
+   .. availability:: Unix (see the man page :manpage:`alarm(2)` for further information).

 .. function:: getsignal(signalnum)